-Enforcement undertaking – organisations can complete this form, offer a sum of money and put forward a suitable environmental project that they agree to fund with this money
+- Enforcement Undertaking – organisations can complete an Enforcement Undertaking form, offer a sum of money and put forward a suitable environmental project that they agree to fund with this money.

-Variable monetary penalties – a fine up to a maximum of £250,000 based on the severity of the offence
+- Variable Monetary Policies – a ﬁne up to a maximum of £250,000 based on the severity of the offence.

 How Valpak can help

-We can assist you with the Enforcement Undertaking Form by:
+We can assist businesses with their Enforcement Undertaking Forms by:

-- checking and/or submitting your EU Offer Form to the Environment Agency on your behalf
+- checking and/or submitting EU Offer Forms to the Environment Agency on a business’s behalf

-- calculating the costs your business has avoided by not complying
+- calculating the costs a business has avoided by not complying

-- sourcing and suggesting suitable environmental projects for the business to fund
+- sourcing and suggesting suitable environmental projects for a business to fund

 - helping to coordinate the funding of environmental projects